ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 Things to be aware of before editing motions are introduced here.

-## Setting the Dynamixel ID
+## Setting DYNAMIXEL ID

-The motion player in the controller can control a total of 26 Dynamixels (from ID 0 to 25).
-Therefore, to create a motion with RoboPlus Motion, the ID of each Dynamixel must be between 0 and 25.
+The motion player in the controller can control a total of 26 DYNAMIXEL's (from ID 0 to 25).
+Therefore, to create a motion with RoboPlus Motion, the ID of each DYNAMIXEL must be between 0 and 25.

 ## Control Priority

-Dynamixels may be controlled by both RoboPlus Motion and RoboPlus Task.
+DYNAMIXEL's may be controlled by both RoboPlus Motion and RoboPlus Task.
 Generally, the control priority is as follows:
-1. RoboPlus Motion (ID of Dynamixel is between 0 and 25.)
+1. RoboPlus Motion (ID of DYNAMIXEL is between 0 and 25.)
 2. RoboPlus Task

-In other words, once a motion is executed, the Dynamixel will be controlled by only RoboPlus Motion, and RoboPlus Task will have no control over the  Dynamixel.
+In other words, once a motion is executed, DYNAMIXEL will be controlled by only RoboPlus Motion, and RoboPlus Task will have no control over the  DYNAMIXEL.
 However, this control priority may be changed by users, if so desired.
 There are 2 ways to change the control priority:
 - In the motion data : Use [ID Used/Not-Used](#set-id-usage-status) function.
 - In the task code : Use the [Joint Offset Parameter].
 The advantage of this method is that the control priority may be changed according to the situation.

-## Dynamixel Auto Shutdown Function
+## DYNAMIXEL Auto Shutdown Function

-Dynamixels have an Auto Shutdown function.
-This function prevents Dynamixels from being damaged.
+DYNAMIXEL's have an Auto Shutdown function.
+This function prevents DYNAMIXEL's from being damaged.
 The Auto Shutdown function will be triggered in the following situations.
 - The motor has overheated due to an increase in internal temperature.
 - The motor has been under too much load for an extensive period of time.

 When the Auto Shutdown function is triggered, the following will be seen.
-- The Dynamixel's LED will blink.
+- The DYNAMIXEL LED will blink.
 - The motor will stop moving, resulting in no torque.

 To solve this problem, the following steps must be taken.
 - Resolve what triggered the Auto Shutdown function.
 - If the motor has overheated, let it cool with some rest.
 - If the motor is under too much load, remove some of the load.
-- Turn off the Dynamixel and turn it back on.
+- Turn off DYNAMIXEL and turn it back on.

 When creating a motion, the joint may not move.
 This is because the Auto Shutdown function has been triggered by the causes listed above.